RobMink/Babybelt/README.md

 # Babybelt
 Hello!
-Wecome to the github repo for Babybelt!
+Welcome to the github repo for Babybelt!

 www.printcepts.com